nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 ```
 [Try this code](https://rxviz.com/v/rOWyGb8a)

 Switched!
-Run the example again and observe the new behavoiur.
-It's actually switches now.
-As you change from bob to kim.
-The streams stops listening to bob and _**switches**_ to kim.
+Run the example again and observe the new behaviour.
+It actually switches now.
+As you change from bob to kim, the stream stops listening to bob and _**switches**_ to kim.